-The Internet is a wonderful place to get lesson ideas or even ready-made lesson plans.
-Some websites, such as ESL Library, require a subscription for full access to their database of lessons, but there are also many free ESL lesson plans available online.
+The internet is a wonderful place to get lesson ideas or even ready-made lesson plans.
+Some websites, such as Fluentize, require a subscription for full access to their database of lessons, but there are also many free ESL lesson plans available online.

 Some great websites where you can start your search are:

 In addition to individual lessons, you may be able to find resources for teaching entire units with multiple planned lessons.
 It’s likely that whatever you’re teaching has been taught before by someone else in the world, so you can see how others have attempted the lessons you need to plan and adapt what you find to your own style.

 Take a Micro-credential certification course